awsdocs/aws-cdk-guide/doc_source/getting_started.md

 All CDK developers need to install [Node\.js](https://nodejs.org/en/download) >= 10\.3\.0, even those working in languages other than TypeScript or JavaScript\.
 The AWS CDK Toolkit \(`cdk` command\-line tool\) and the AWS Construct Library are developed in TypeScript and run on Node\.js\.
 The bindings for other supported languages use this backend and toolset\.

-You must provide your credentials and an AWS Region to use the AWS CDK CLI, as described in [Specifying Your Credentials and Region](#getting_started_credentials)\.
+You must provide your credentials and an AWS Region to use the AWS CDK CLI, as described in [Specifying your credentials and Region](#getting_started_credentials)\.

 Other prerequisites depend on your development language, as follows\.